kevinccorcoran/sample-work/README.md

 # About the Project

 This project was started in the summer of 2021 with the goal of creating a database of financial data for publicly traded companies to help systematized and enhanced investment decision-making.
-The system is using algorithm developed around value-investing principles and examines rates of improvement for various metrics.
+The system is using logic developed around value-investing principles, rates of improvement for various metrics, and studies the relationship between them.

-After 7 months of development 2 ETLs tools were developed to easily extract data from online databases, a robust Dev database was developed, and the project has a clear path forward.
+After 7 months of development, 2 ETLs tools were developed to easily extract big data from online databases for data refresh, and a robust Dev database was developed.
+Although more data engineering and data analytics is needed, the project has a clear path forward.

 # High-level Metrics